borenstein-lab/MetaLAFFA/README.md

 ##### Restarting metaLAFFA

 You can stop metaLAFFA at any point (e.g. CTRL-C while running Snakemake) and if you rerun the same Snakemake command, the pipeline will pick up where it left off.

+##### Using metaLAFFA to annotate a new dataset

+Once you have successfully used metaLAFFA to annotate a metagenomic shotgun sequencing data, hopefully you will want to use metaLAFFA again in the future as you obtain new data to annotate.
+However, different datasets may require different pipeline configurations (e.g. different host databases for samples from different host species, different target databases if you want to map reads to a specific set of genes, etc.) and you will probably want to save the specific pipeline configuration you used for each individual dataset for future reference.
+Thus, metaLAFFA also includes a script, `create_new_metaLAFFA_project.py`, which is run as follows:

+    create_new_metaLAFFA_project.py <path_to_new_annotation_project_directory>

+This does the following: 1.
+Creates a new annotation project directory 2.
+Copies over the necessary configuration files from your original metaLAFFA installation, which has two benefits: 1.
+This provides you with separate configuration files that are specific to your new annotation project and thus can serve as a record of how you run metaLAFFA for each individual project 2.
+This maintains any custom adjustments you made to the pipeline configuration when you first ran metaLAFFA, which means that you do not need to repeat any changes to the default configuration that may be specific to your working environment 3.
+Pre-modifies the configuration (where appropriate) to point to the same supporting files (e.g. source files, databases, and mapping files) as your original metaLAFFA installation, which means that you do not have to repeat the setup process for each new annotation project (i.e. you do not have to reinstall local copies of third-party software or redownload and process host and target databases)

+Once you have done this, you can then make any project-specific configuration changes to the project's configuration files without affecting the configuration of your original metaLAFFA installation.
+For example, you can set the `initial_data_directory` variable in `config/file_organization.py` to point to a different dataset that you want to annotate.

 References
 ----------